mahinNadir/2024-skillship-IEEE-SSUET-Online-BookStore/README.md

 ## Development Notes

-- Backend API endpoints can be accessed at `http://localhost:5000`.
+- Backend API endpoints can be accessed at `http://localhost:8000`.
 - Frontend development server runs at `http://localhost:3000`.
 - Make sure MongoDB is running and accessible.
 Update MongoDB connection string in `.env` file if necessary.
-- Both backend and frontend directories contain their respective README files for further details.